 All Around This World’s classroom and homeschool lessons about global rhythms for kids introduce your family to music aplenty through interactive fun . . .

 In this season of All Around This World classes we soar above national borders as we connect countries and cultures through the music they share.

 We track the global trail of some of our favorite musical genres, investigate the unexpected ubiquity of some of our favorite instruments and, as in every season of All Around This World classes, we do some of our favorite things: sing! dance! sing some more!
 This season takes us everywhere:

 — Latin America: Africa?
 Meet Spain.
-(And England.
+(And Portugal.
 And France.)–Africa’s musical influence on “the New World.”

 — South and Central Asia: Manned Drone–Music class meets the drone